Make-School-Courses/DS-2.9-Technical-Seminar/portfolio_project.md

 Your work will be organized according to the following schedule

 - Classes 1 - 3: Research topics of interest, identify a suitable project
-- Classes 4 - 6: Data exploration, visualization and pre-processing
+- Classes 4 - 6: Data Exploration, Visualization and Pre-processing
-- Classes 7 - 8: Modeling and validation:
+- Classes 7 - 8: Modeling and Validation
   - Select a few appropriate models
   - Train and evaluate the models
   - Compare results and select the Final (best) Model
-- Classes 9 - 10:
+- Classes 9 - 10: Hyperparameter Tuning
   - Carry out cross-validation experiments to tune the Final Model hyperparameters
 - Class 11:
   - Evaluate the Final Model on the test data
   - Optionally complete model interpretability experiments
-- Class 12: Complete the project code and writeup and submit
+- Class 12: Complete the project code and writeup
 - Class 13: Present your project in class